 Accused (BBC streaming, 2010-2012, various venues).
-This drama anthology follows people accused of crimes as each awaits the verdict of their trial)
+This drama anthology follows people accused of crimes as they each await the verdict of their trial.

 American Crime (ABC) Good actors take on different roles in compelling, sometimes depressing stories in anthology crime drama TV series.

 The Assets (an eight-part American drama television miniseries based on the real-life Aldrich Ames CIA/treason case--CIA counterintelligence expert Sandy Grimes is assigned a vital mission: identify the Soviet mole thought to be operating within the agency itself)

 Berkeley Square (you can buy on Amazon) 1998 British dramatic television series in which three young women from very different backgrounds meet, become friends and share experiences)

 Bloodline (Netflix original thriller-drama, and definite binge-worthy).
 Vox review with spoilers ("I liked it more than any single season of House of Cards" but also "shows whats wrong with most of Netflixs original series") When the black sheep son of a respected family threatens to expose dark secrets from their past, sibling loyalties are put to the test, in Key West.
 Bosch (Amazon Prime) semi-gentle crime/detective series based on Michael Connelly's Harry Bosch series--and Titus Welliver doesn't seem right for the part, but I liked it anyway)

-Breaking Bad (fabulous and I loved it, but it's violent and not family fare--undervalued high school chemistry teacher, Walt, played by Bryan Cranston, becomes behind-the-scenes druglord to finance his cancer care, but then grows to love the role of the druglord.
+Breaking Bad, a fabulous series and I loved it, but this Vince Gilligan series is violent and perhaps not family fare--undervalued high school chemistry teacher, Walt, played by Bryan Cranston, becomes behind-the-scenes druglord to finance his cancer care, but then grows to love the role of the druglord.
 A wonderful cast, compelling series.

 Broadchurch (BBC, PBS, and Netflix) A "deliberate, slowly unfolding mystery procedural with terrific performances from a fine cast" in the setting of a small, market town in Dorset.

 Brotherhood (30-episode dark Showtime crime drama series, 2006--08, set in an Irish neighborhood in Providence, revolving around two brothers on opposite sides of the law: one a gangster and the other a politician--think Sopranos and The Wire, but Irish.)

 Burn Notice (formulaic but good for when you want something mindless)